 The raw material that keeps you printing, there’s an abundance of 3D printer filament choices available to you.
 Here, we’ll cover the common “daily driver” filaments like PLA and PETG, plus the fancy stuff that lets you get real creative (also frequently referred to as “exotics”).

-The most commonly used materials in 3D printing are the thermoplastics PLA and ABS, but the list goes on (and on).
-Other materials that are sold as 3D printer filament include nylon, polycarbonate, carbon fiber, polypropylene, and many more!
+In addition to the thermoplastics that comprise the common 3D printer filament types (such as the aforementioned PLA and PETG), 3D printer filament can be (or consist of) the likes of nylon, polycarbonate, carbon fiber, polypropylene, and many more!
 There are even special blends which can conduct electricity or glow in the dark!

 With so much variety on offer, it’s easier than ever to create functional, beautiful, and high performing prints in a variety of exciting materials.
-Read our 3D printer filament guide to find out which 3D printer filament type – standard, exotic, or professional – is right for you.
+With this in mind, we present our guide to 3D printer filament.
+Split over three sections, you’ll find 25 filament material types in total:

-This first category introduces the six most commonly used 3D printer filament types in desktop 3D printing, popular for their ease of use and their physical properties.
+This first category introduces the six most commonly used types of 3D printer filament in desktop 3D printing, popular for their ease of use and their physical properties.

 In the realm of home 3D printing, polylactic acid (PLA) is king.
 Although it’s often compared to ABS – next in line to the throne – PLA is easily the most popular 3D printer filament type, and for good reason.

-To see further comparisons between PLA and ABS, check out the following article: PLA vs ABS: Filaments for 3D Printing Explained & Compared.
+To see further comparisons between PLA and ABS, check out the following article: 2018 PLA Filament Guide - Explained, Compared & All Blends.